tildearrow/furnace/README.md

 once you've created the build directory with `mkdir`, you don't have to do that again. just `cd` to it when you want to build Furnace.

-once you ran CMake successfully, you don't have to run it again every time you make a change. just run `make`, `ninja`, `xcodebuild` or `msbuild`.
+once you've run CMake successfully, you don't have to run it again every time you make a change. just run `make`, `ninja`, `xcodebuild` or `msbuild`.

 ## CMake options